Third Party Claims Attorney Hazlet, NJ

-Seasoned Workers’ Comp Lawyers Help Clients with Third Party Claims throughout New Jersey
+Seasoned Workers’ Comp Lawyers Help Clients with Third Party Claims in Monmouth County, Ocean County, and Throughout New Jersey

 In most circumstances, you cannot sue your employer or co-workers for injuries resulting from on-the-job accidents.
 Instead, you collect Workers’ Compensation benefits.
 However, you might be entitled to additional compensation if a “third party” contributed to your injury or illness.
 If you qualify for a third party claim, you may receive additional money from a lawsuit which could cover your medical bills, lost wages and your pain and suffering.

 Rudnick, Addonizio, Pappa & Casazza, PC are your advocates when you’ve suffered workplace injuries.
 Our dedicated team of lawyers will effectively apply New Jersey law to your case, fight off uncooperative insurance companies, and maximize your compensation.
 Further, all legal costs will be paid to us out of your net settlement.
 There are no upfront or out of pocket costs to you.
 To schedule a free consultation about Workers’ Compensation and work-related lawsuits, contact our Hazlet or East Brunswick, NJ office today.

 Normally a Workers’ Compensation case has only two parties, the injured worker and the employer.
 A third party Workers’ Compensation claim is one arising from a workplace injury caused by someone not involved in the employer-employee relationship.

 - A defective machine

 - Motor vehicle crash

 Third parties who can potentially be sued include: